 In fact it wasn't actually until 1987 when Dirk, fifth generation Niepoort, joined the family business and bought them their own Quintas (vineyards).
 Up to that point they had been working with a number of fantastic growers and buying grapes to make their wines, but now they had full control over the whole process from vineyard to bottle.
 Exciting times lay ahead.

 Dirk truly believes in the terroir of the Duoro Valley and their single Quinta vintage ports are now consistently some of the best around.
 Dirk's son Daniel is now a part of the business after spending time in Germany learning his craft and making some fantastic Riesling.
-I was lucky enough to take part in a virtual tasting during lockdown last year and Daniel's passion for quality wine really shone through.
+I was lucky enough to take part in a virtual tasting during the lockdown in 2020 and Daniel's passion for quality wine really shone through.
 It looks like with the sixth generation Niepoort will remain in good hands.

 Port has been shipped over to the UK for over 300 years and some of the biggest producers in Porto have heavy links with Britain.
 During our wars with France in the 17th and 18th centuries, we had to look elsewhere for our wines and Portugal was the perfect spot, as we already shared good relations.
 The fortification using brandy was a measure put in place to ensure the wines arrived in the UK in the best possible condition as they would spend a number of weeks crossing by sea and the extra alcohol and sugar helped to preserve the wines in the barrel.